steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/05_Customize_Service_naming_rules/README.md

 ## Configure custom Service naming rules

-We want to achieve with <b>Services</b> a similar result than we did with <b>Processes</b>, showing up with naming that tells us:
+We want to achieve with <b>Services</b> a similar result than we did with <b>Processes</b>, showing up with names that tells us:

-- Whether the Services are in Kubernetes or not.
-Have Service name start with `k8s` for those in Kubernetes.
+- Whether the <b>Services</b> are in Kubernetes or not.
+Have Service name start with `k8s` for those in Kubernetes
-- What project is the Service part of.
-Your company likely has multiple projects running in the same cluster.
+- What project is the <b>Service</b> part of.
+Your company likely has multiple projects running in the same cluster
-- The Service namespace, which in our case with Sock Shop also tells us if it's production or dev.
+- The <b>Service</b> namespace, which in our case with Sock Shop also tells us if it's production or dev
 - The container name, which correspond to our microservice name
 - In some cases, SpringBoot for example, there can be multiple web services for the same Java process.
 So we also want to see the Web Service name.